Juodkrantė

-Juodkrantė (literally: Black Shore, Kursenieki: Šatnūrta or Šatnūrte, German: Schwarzort) is a Lithuanian seaside resort village located on the Curonian Spit with a permanent population of about 720 people.
+Juodkrantė (literally: Black Shore, Kursenieki: Šatnūrta or Šatnūrte, German: Schwarzort) is a Lithuanian seaside resort town located on the Curonian Spit with a permanent population of about 720 people.
 A part of Neringa municipality, Juodkrantė is the second largest settlement on Lithuania's part of the spit.
 For centuries it was a fishing village, which underwent a tourist boom in the late 19th–early 20th century.

 History

 Juodkrantė was first mentioned (as Schwarzort) by the Teutonic Knights in 1429 in a letter describing storm damages.
 It was initially situated along the Baltic Sea shore, about 2.5 km from the present location.
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), it became a part of Poland as a fief held by the Teutonic Knights, and thus was located within the Polish–Lithuanian union and Commonwealth.
-In the early 17th century, due to the Black Death, and moving sand dunes threatening to bury the village, it lost almost all of its inhabitants.
+In the early 17th century, due to the Black Death, and moving sand dunes threatening to bury the town, it lost almost all of its inhabitants.
 In the 1680s, the village relocated to its present location along the Curonian Lagoon shore.
-After 1724, the sources do not mention the village along the Baltic Sea shore any more.
-The village did quite well in the new location: a tavern was opened in 1673, a school in 1743, and a wooden church in 1795.
-From the 18th century, the village formed part of the Kingdom of Prussia, within which it belonged to the Memel/Klaipėda County until 1740, then from 1740–1795 to the Karvaičiai (then Germanized as Karwaiten) Church District.
+After 1724, the sources do not mention the town along the Baltic Sea shore any more.
+The town did quite well in the new location: a tavern was opened in 1673, a school in 1743, and a wooden church in 1795.
+From the 18th century, the town formed part of the Kingdom of Prussia, within which it belonged to the Memel/Klaipėda County until 1740, then from 1740–1795 to the Karvaičiai (then Germanized as Karwaiten) Church District.
 It grew in importance after Carwaiten/Karvaičiai/Karwaiten village was swallowed by traveling sand and the seat of the Church District relocated here.
 The wooden church burned down in 1878 but was soon replaced by a red brick Lutheran church in 1885.